The Twelve (Australian TV series)

 The Twelve is an Australian television drama series on Fox Showcase that premiered on 21 June 2022.
-It stars Kate Mulvany, Sam Neill, Marta Dusseldorp, and Brendan Cowell.
-The second series aired on 11 July 2024, and in September 2024 the series was renewed for a third series, which premiered on 4 August 2025.
+It stars Sam Neill, Kate Mulvany, Marta Dusseldorp, and Brendan Cowell.
+The second season aired on 11 July 2024, and in September 2024 the series was renewed for a third season, which premiered on 4 August 2025.

 Plot

 The Twelve was based on the 2019 Belgian miniseries De twaalf created by Sanne Nuyens and Bert Van Dael.
 It follows the story of Kate Lawson, who is on trial for the alleged murder of her niece and how the twelve jurors bring their personal lives and prejudices to the courtroom.

-The second series focuses on Bernice Price (Kris McQuade) who was found dead on the Price property.
+The second season focuses on Bernice Price (Kris McQuade) who was found dead on the Price property.
 On trial her daughter Sasha and farmhand Patrick, the tight-knit community must put aside past encounters to find out if they are guilty of her murder.

-In the third series, Brett Colby is thrust into a murder trial that involves a long-term friend, as a mystery unravels.
+In the third season, Brett Colby is thrust into a murder trial that involves a long-term friend, as a mystery unravels.
 A murder cold-case is re-opened to find answers, as the twelve jurors find themselves struggling with the life changing experience.